Faith Evans: 2012–2016: R&B Divas: Atlanta and Incomparable

+2016–present: The King & I, and The Masked Singer

-In 2016, Evans announced that she was finishing a posthumous Notorious B.I.G. album titled The King & I, which will feature duets with her late husband.
+In 2016, Evans announced that she was finishing a posthumous Notorious B.I.G. album titled The King & I, featuring duets with her late husband.
 The album was released on May 19, 2017.

-On July 17, 2018, she married producer and Love & Hip Hop: Atlanta star Stevie J. The couple released the hit song "A Minute" on July 27, 2018.
-Between 2015 and 2019 Evans-Jordan appeared in several episodes of Love & Hip Hop: Atlanta, and Leave It to Stevie alongside then friend Stevie J.
+On July 17, 2018, she married producer and Love & Hip Hop: Atlanta star Stevie J. The couple released the song "A Minute" on July 27, 2018.
+Between 2015 and 2019 Evans appeared in several episodes of Love & Hip Hop: Atlanta, and Leave It to Stevie alongside then-friend Stevie J.

 In May 2020, Evans was arrested for felony domestic violence against Stevie J. She was released on bond and the charges were later dropped.
 In 2021, Stevie J filed for divorce.
+The divorce was finalized in 2023.

-In 2021, Faith Evans competed in season six of The Masked Singer as "Skunk".
+In 2021, Evans competed in season six of The Masked Singer as "Skunk".
 She was unmasked during the Group A Finals where she made references to the loss of The Notorious B.I.G. and her son being autistic.

 Other ventures

 Acting

 Having previously appeared in stage plays as a teenager, Evans began acting with a supporting role in director Robert Adetuyi's 2000 music drama Turn It Up, featuring Pras Michel from The Fugees, Jason Statham and Ja Rule.
 Released to generally negative reviews from critics, who noted it "patently absurd in both the details and larger aspects", the indie film had a short play and became a financial disappointment, gaining US$1.24 million during its U.S. run only.

 During 2003, Evans acted in the MTV-produced romantic comedy The Fighting Temptations in which she appeared in a brief but major role portraying a single mother and night club singer.
-Filmed in Columbus, Georgia and headed by Cuba Gooding Jr. (her character is his mother) and Beyoncé Knowles, the film garnered mixed reviews by critics, but scored top three of the U.S. box office, resulting in a domestic gross of US$30.2 million.
+Filmed in Columbus, Georgia, and headed by Cuba Gooding Jr. (her character is his mother) and Beyoncé Knowles, the film garnered mixed reviews by critics, but scored top three of the U.S. box office, resulting in a domestic gross of US$30.2 million.
 In addition, Evans recorded a contemporary cover version of Donna Summer's 1978 success "Heaven Knows" for the film which her character performs during one of the first in sequence in the film.
 The accompanying soundtrack scored the top twenty of the U.S. Billboard 200.

-During 2004, Evans earned a brief guest stint on the UPN situation comedy Half & Half.
+In 2004, Evans earned a brief guest stint on the UPN situation comedy Half & Half.
 In 2009, Evans announced that she had been working on a synopsis for her own situation comedy that would be based largely on her life but with a more comedic aspect.
-It is unknown whether she has officially pitched the sitcom to any television networks, as of 2021.
+It is unknown whether she has officially pitched the sitcom to any television networks, as of 2024.

 Evans has had cameos on the reality show Love & Hip Hop: Atlanta.